Nbalb/agc1_OliNeu/README.md

-Repository containing code for the analysis and the web-app for Agc1 mouse dataset.
+### Repository containing code for the analysis and the [web-app](http://giorgilab.unibo.it/Agc1/) of Agc1 mouse dataset